MerlinVR/UdonSharp/README.md

 4. Now click the New Program button, this will create a new UdonSharp program asset for you
 5. Click the Create Script button and choose a save destination and name for the script.
 6. This will create a template script that's ready for you to start working on, open the script in your editor of choice and start programming

+#### Asset explorer asset creation

+Instead of creating assets from an UdonBehaviour you can also do the following:
+1. Right-click in your project asset explorer
+2. Navigate to Create > U# script
+3. Click U# script, this will open a create file dialog
+4. Choose a name for your script and click Save
+5. This will create a .cs script file and an UdonSharp program asset that's set up for the script in the same directory

 ### Example scripts